t3moses/Audio-processor/README.txt

 Software

-The software is based on Midifier C++ code.

-The only processing required initially is direct analog-in to analog-out through the processor.
+The only function required initially is direct analog-in to analog-out through the processor.

 Timers

-Use Timer Group 0 with Timer 0 to trigger analog-in and Timer 1 to trigger analog out.
+It uses the esp_timer library.
+The file sdkconfig.h is included in order that timers can call interrupt handlers directly.

-Left and right ADCs are separate SPI devices, whereas the single dual DAC is one SPI device.
+Left and right ADCs are separate SPI devices, whereas the dual DAC is one SPI device.